Designing a car rental app

 Testing

-Validating Design Logic Through User Behavioral Observation
+Validating Design Decisions Through Real User Behavior

 Even with a structured prototype, users can experience hesitation if the final verification steps or vehicle details do not align with their mental model of a secure booking.